 Whilst legal liability for a director’s breach of duty lies with the director personally, the consequences for the company can be similarly severe.
 A breach of the conflict of interest duties is regarded as a serious issue, and can damage one of the company’s most valuable assets: its reputation.
 This can expose the company to increased public scrutiny, making it more difficult to secure finance and attract investors.

-Can a conflict of interest be resolved?
+How are conflict of interest disputes resolved?

-Most claims in this area are brought against directors who have resigned from the company, set up a competing business and used knowledge and opportunities of which they became aware whilst in office.
-To establish a claim of this nature, the company needs to prove, on the balance of probabilities, that the director has used information or exploited opportunities of which he became aware whilst on the board of the company.
+Most claims in this area are brought against directors who resign from a company and set up a competing business.
+To establish a claim of this nature, the company needs to prove, on the balance of probabilities, that the director has used information or exploited opportunities of which they became aware whilst in office, and a director’s conduct both pre and post resignation will be examined.
+Taking preparatory steps to establish a competing business will only be problematic if the director doesn’t act in the best interests of the company.

 Summary